jldems-dev/Student-Academic-Records-Scholarship-System/README.md

 ### Scope
 - Designed for academic institutions to manage student records and scholarships
 - Supports multiple user roles such as administrators, faculty, and students
-- Provides notification system via email and SMS
+- Provides notification system via email
 - Accessible across desktop, tablet, and mobile devices via web browsers

 ### Limitations
 - Requires internet or network connectivity for system access and notifications
-- SMS delivery depends on third-party service availability
 - No native mobile application (web-based only)
 - System performance depends on server and network conditions